-This version of the Financial Disclosure Guide for Third Parties (the guide) applies to returns for the 2019-20 financial year.
+This version of the Financial Disclosure Guide for Third Parties (the guide) applies to returns for the 2021-22 financial year.
 While the guide is intended to assist third parties with meeting their disclosure requirements, it does not address the whole of the Electoral Act.
 Users should familiarise themselves with the relevant part of the Electoral Act and seek independent legal advice where necessary.

 The Electoral Act and all guides published by the AEC are available at www.aec.gov.au.
-The annual and election returns are also available for viewing on this site after the public release date.
-A searchable database is provided which allows data to be exported.
+Financial disclosure returns are available for viewing on the Transparency Register after the public release date.